Sarakael78/43Mockup/docs/DOCUMENTATION.md

 - `src/App.jsx` — Main app and components (Dashboard, Workbench, etc.).
 - `financial_data.json` — Data source used at runtime by `App`.
 - `frontend.html` — Original single-file preview (kept for reference).
 Prefer the Vite app.
-- `run.sh` — Dev helper: installs (if needed), finds a free port, starts dev server, opens browser.
+- `scripts/run.sh` — Dev helper: installs (if needed), finds a free port, starts dev server, opens browser.
-- `build.sh` — Production build helper; optionally serves `dist/`.
+- `scripts/build.sh` — Production build helper; optionally serves `dist/`.

 **Editing data**
 - Edit `financial_data.json` to change the mock data.
 The dev server will pick up changes to the JSON when the page is reloaded.